-Packing on 9 to 13 kgs is ideal for women whose BMI (Body Mass Index) falls in the healthy range.
-Find out whether you’re in the “normal weight” range by using a BMI calculator.
-If your BMI is too high, you’ll actually need to shed a few pounds to avoid complications and preterm labour during a pregnancy.
-According to the National Academies of Science, Engineering, and Medicine in 2009, here’s a chart that shows the ideal weight gain recommendations for mothers who are pregnant or planning to be.
+For a woman, whose body mass index (BMI) falls in the healthy range, gaining anywhere between 9 and 13 kgs is considered ideal.
+Find out whether you’re in the ‘normal weight’ range by using a BMI calculator.
+If your BMI is high, you’ll need to shed a few pounds to avoid complications and preterm labor during pregnancy.
+According to the National Academies of Science, Engineering, and Medicine in 2009, here’s a chart that shows the ideal weight gain recommendations for women who are pregnant or planning to be.

-Weight gain will depend on several factors – genetics, metabolism, your environment, activity level, and calories in and out.
-If you’re at a healthy starting weight, expect to gain about 3 kgs during the first trimester of pregnancy and 500gms for every week during the remainder of your pregnancy weeks.
-Doctors recommend intaking 340 extra calories a day during the second trimester and 450 extra calories every day during the third trimester of pregnancy
+Weight gain will depend on several factors – genetics, metabolism, environment, activity level, and calories in and out.
+If you’re at a healthy starting weight, expect to gain about 3 kgs during the first trimester of pregnancy and 500 gms each week during the remainder of your pregnancy weeks.
+Doctors recommend an intake of 340 extra calories a day during the second trimester and 450 extra calories every day during the third trimester of pregnancy.

 Alternatively, you can use a pregnancy calculator to find out how much weight you need to gain based on your height and pre-pregnancy weight.